Scheduling Resources

 Summer School

-Centerville High School’s summer serves students in Centerville-Washington Township with opportunities for enrichment, make-up, and acceleration.
+Centerville High School’s Summer School serves students in Centerville-Washington Township

-Centerville students should follow these directions to register for 2025 summer school classes:
+Centerville students should follow these directions to register for 2026 summer school classes:

 - Students must use their CENTERVILLE GOOGLE ACCOUNT to register for classes.

-Non-Centerville students should follow these directions to register for 2025 summer school classes:
+Non-Centerville students should follow these directions to register for 2026 summer school classes: